-With more than 3,600 students from 40 states and 26 countries, UNC Asheville is one of the nation’s top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
+With about 3,300 students from 43 states and 17 countries,* UNC Asheville is one of the nation’s top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
 UNC Asheville, the headquarters of the Council of Liberal Arts and Colleges (COPLAC), offers more than 30 majors leading to the bachelor of arts, bachelor of science and bachelor of fine arts degrees.
-UNC Asheville also awards a Master of Liberal Arts and Sciences.

 - Average Lecture/Seminar Class Size: 20

 - Average Lab/Studio Class Size: 18

-- Most Popular Majors by Enrollment (Spring 2018): Environmental Studies, Psychology, Biology, Health and Wellness Promotion, Management, English and Engineering
+- Most Popular Majors by Enrollment (Fall 2020): Psychology, Environmental Studies, Mass Communication, Biology, Management, Computer Science, and Health and Wellness Promotion

 - Fulbright Awards: 49 students and alumni have been awarded the prestigious Fulbright Scholarships

-- Undergraduate Research: More than 65 percent of students complete original research in their field of study through the university’s nationally recognized Undergraduate Research Program.
+- Undergraduate Research: About 70 percent of students complete original research in their field of study through the university’s nationally recognized Undergraduate Research Program.
 UNC Asheville founded the National Conference on Undergraduate Research more than 30 years ago.

 - Faculty: 220 full-time faculty members, 87 percent with terminal degrees

 - COPLAC: UNC Asheville is the headquarters for the Council of Public Liberal Arts Colleges, an organization of state-supported liberal arts colleges that recognize the importance of liberal arts and sciences education for success in a complex global society.

 - Athletics: 16 NCAA Division 1 teams